 By widening the scope of the CSP, both sides strengthened their commitments beyond security and defense.
 Both countries joined hands to deepen their cooperation across several areas, like trade and investment, research and education, renewable energy and climate change, water and agriculture, cyberspace, and mining & critical minerals.
 Most importantly, both countries had agreed to support the mobility of people and strengthen people-to-people connections between the two countries.

-Bilateral Trade between Australia and India
+Bilateral Trade Between Australia and India

 The trade relationship between India and Australia has grown rapidly over recent years.
 Both sides have taken several steps to enhance their strong economic ties and increase trade activities between them.
 In a recent development, the Australian Government mapped its pathway, “India Economic Strategy to 2035,” to bring closer economic relations with the latter country.